lybsoft/rhythmremote/README.md

 # Usage :

+On your phone, select RhythmRemote.

-Set the mode, Set the IP Address to your phone's IP Address, Press Start, Configure the game keybind according to this app (press it on the phone) and you're done.
+Run the PC Client, Set the mode, Set the IP Address to your phone's IP Address, Press Start, Configure the game keybind according to this app (press it on the phone) and you're done.

 # Osu!
 PP Realtime Display Usage :